zeevmoney/entimport-example/README.md

 - User
 - Car

-Connect to your database using MySQL console or any other DB tool and execute the following statements:
+Connect to the database using MySQL console or any other DB tool and execute the following statements:

 ```mysql
 # Users Table